Rubric for Papers

 (10%)

-(9-10): The project presents a clear, specific main argument which addresses the assigned theme and all of the included sources.
-(7-8): The project presents a main argument which addresses the assigned theme and all of the included sources, although the language used may be somewhat vague or unclear.
-(5-6): The project presents a main argument which partially addresses the assigned theme and the included sources,but that argument is substantially vague and unclear.
+(9-10): The project presents a clear, specific main argument which addresses the topic and all of the included sources.
+(7-8): The project presents a main argument which addresses the topic and all of the included sources, although the language used may be somewhat vague or unclear.
+(5-6): The project presents a main argument which partially addresses the topic and the included sources,but that argument is substantially vague and unclear.
 (0-4): The project does not present any main argument.

 (